-Details of the investment property as at 31 December 2020 are as follows:
+Details of the investment property as at 31 December 2022 are as follows:

-Location Description Existing use Tenure Land area (m 2) Floor area (m 2) Owned by Kea Farm, Brinchang, Cameron Highlands, Pahang Malaysia Entertainment complex Shops Freehold 5,643 6,375 Augustland Sdn.
+Location Description Existing use Tenure Land area (m ) Floor area (m ) Owned by Kea Farm, Brinchang, Cameron Highlands, Pahang Malaysia Entertainment complex Shops Freehold 5,643 6,375 Augustland Sdn.
 Bhd.

 The Group has no restrictions on the realisability of its investment property.
-As at 31 December 2020, there is intention to carry out major refurbishment of the Entertainment Complex for conversion into additional hotel and function rooms.
-The conversion plan will be subject to approval from the relevant authorities.
+The Group is in the process of planning to carry out major refurbishment of the entertainment complex for conversion into additional hotel and function rooms.
+The relevant documents for the said conversion had been submitted to the Planning Department for their review, comments and approval.